 Does the Forerunner 55 have a touchscreen?

-No. And in my opinion you do not want a running watch with a touchscreen.
-When I have used touchscreen watches in the past, sweaty fingers often caused a poor response with the touchscreen making it so you had to constantly dry your fingers to use the watch.
+No. In my opinion, you do not want a running watch with a touchscreen.
+When I used touchscreen watches in the past, sweaty fingers often caused a poor response with the touchscreen making it, so you had to dry your fingers to use the watch constantly.
 Buttons are more efficient and less annoying.

 Is the Forerunner 55 GPS accurate?